 For solar panels, shade could be a major concern, so no panels should be built where shade from trees, chimneys, walls or other obstructions is present.
 Do consider whether the roof is going to rise and overshadow nearby trees.

 For my house, how many solar panels do I need based on electricity or energy used?

 As for the number of solar panels you’ll need, this will largely depend on the available roof space and your electricity usage.
 Therefore, it’s not recommended to buy a huge system as solar PV panels can’t meet all of your power needs.

-Ensure that the surveyor knows the use of energy to get the right method for the needs and expenditure.
+Ensure that the surveyor knows the use of energy to get the right method for the needs and expenditure of solar.
 A typical 4kWp scheme will cost between £ 5,000 and £8,000 as a reference.

 Do you need planning permissions for the installation of solar panels?

 We can’t speak for all cities which is why you need to get in touch with your council for a free advice and tips and to see whether you need to apply for planning permission first.
 However, you don’t need planning permission for most domestic solar panels provided that they don’t exceed a certain size.